IN THIS ARTICLE

 Nosebleeds in Children

 Nosebleeds in children can be an anxiety-provoking event, both for the parent and the child.
 However, most nosebleeds in children are self-limiting and benign, and can typically be managed at home.
-As in adults, more than 90% of nosebleeds in children originate anteriorly.
+As in adults, most nosebleeds in children originate anteriorly.

 Nosebleeds in children usually occur between 2 to 10 years of age.
 Nosebleeds in infants, however, are unusual and require further evaluation by a health care practitioner.
 Though most nosebleeds in children are spontaneous and occur infrequently, some children may experience more frequent, recurrent nosebleeds.